oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

  - From the top menu item "Run", Select "Run All Cells"
  - This will create the DKube resources required for this example to run the Monitor, including the required Datasets <br><br>
  - The following Datasets will be created:
+   - "insurance-data"
-   - "insurance-data", with a pub_url source
+     - This will have a pub_url source
      - This is the original training Dataset
    - *\<your-performance-dataset\>*
-     - This Dataset includes the username and ends in "-s3", with an "s3 | remote" source
+     - This Dataset includes the username and ends in "-s3"
+     - This will have an "s3 | remote" source
      - This is the Dataset used for the Performance Monitoring <br><br>
    > **_Note:_** Make note of the Dataset name *\<your-performance-dataset\>* for Performance Monitoring.
 It will be used during the Monitor creation section.